Stable Equilibrium & Feedback Mechanisms (HL IB ESS OLD COURSE - IGNORE)

 • This steady-state equilibrium stabilises Daisyworld's surface temperature, ensuring both populations can survive in the long-term

-• This cycle of temperature regulation demonstrates an important negative feedback loop (where changes in one direction are countered by processes that work to stabilise the system in the opposite direction)
+• This cycle of temperature regulation serves as an example of an important negative feedback loop, in which processes that work to stabilise the system in one direction counteract changes in the opposite direction

 • Contrast with a dead planet: